alanb128/balena-pi-cameras/README.md

 # balena-pi-ai-cam
-Example of running the Raspberry Pi AI Camera in a container on balena
+Example of running Raspberry Pi cameras (including the AI Camera) in a container on balena

 <img src="pi-ai-balena.jpg">